manda-lang/manda-old/docs/MACHINE.md

 data is left up to the user.

 ## Executable File
-An executable file consists of multiple sections.
+An executable file, otherwise known as a *kernel*, consists of multiple sections.

 ```
 executable_file: section*;